Nate-Wessel/charta-vitae/README.md

 ## Plan of Work:
 * determine the graphic nature of time (linear? cyclical? radial?)
 * determine the screen/device this can be designed for
-* will this be stochastic or deterministic?
 * is there a _here_?
 * ...

 ## Ontology
-Events happen at moments and most events are linked by occupations.
-Occupations are sequences of events with optional additional start and end times.
+Events happen at moments and most events are linked by threads.
+This is equivalent to a node/edge graph structure.

+### Types of threads
+* Occupations (ongoing attended work in some area)
+* Time (may not be rendered - perhaps rendered as a silly billy path?)
+* Theme (related to maps, related to sewing) perhaps these can be flagged on and off?
+* Connections (connecting events shared by multiple threads)

+### Types of events
+* publications (blog, paper, map, etc)
+* beginnings and endings

+Events have times and places.
-Some events are free-standing.
+Some events are free-standing, with only a temporoal location.

-Events can be shared by 2+ occupations, though this should be rare.
+Events can be shared by multiple threads, though this should be relatively rare.

-### Endogenous (in wordpress already)
+### Endogenous data (in wordpress already)
 All pages and posts are explicitly dated and are thus events on the moment of publication.

-### Exogenous (not native to wordpress)
+### Exogenous data (not native to wordpress)
-Occupations will be mapped onto a custom taxonomy associated with 0+ pages or posts.
+Occupations will be mapped onto a custom taxonomy associated with pages or posts.
 Taxonomy metadata will be used to assign optional start and end times plus color and other metadata.

 Custom taxonomies:
 * Occupations (durable. e.g. getting a degree)